Nikon D300 vs D5300

-Review summary: Nikon D300 vs Nikon D5300
+Review summary: Nikon D300 vs D5300

-Arguments in favor of the Nikon D300:
+Advantages of the Nikon D300:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.